 Pancreatic cancer is a very severe and life-threatening disease that leads to poor long-term survival.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, pancreatic cancer affected approximately 1.2 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 61,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, pancreatic cancer affected approximately 1.2 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 61,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 At the time of submission of the application for orphan drug designation, several medicines were authorised for pancreatic cancer in the EU.
 The choice of treatment for pancreatic cancer depended on several factors, including the stage of the disease.
 Treatments included surgery, radiotherapy (treatment with radiation) and chemotherapy (medicines to treat cancer).